cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

 This is the shell command which you will need to use for the build execution:

 <pre>
-source $HOME/.profile && dockerize boot cambridge-healthcare/hi_sinatra-docker hi_sinatra
+/bin/bash -c "source $HOME/.profile && dockerize boot cambridge-healthcare/hi_sinatra-docker hi_sinatra"
 </pre>

 Every successful Jenkins build will now result in a running Docker container.